dotnet/designs/accepted/2019/support-for-memory-limits.md

 The following configuration knobs are exposed to configure applications:

 * `GCHeapHardLimit` - specifies a hard limit for the GC heap as an absolute value, in bytes (hex value).
-* `GCHeapHardLimitPercent` - specifies a hard limit for the GC heap as a percentage of the cgroup hard limit.
+* `GCHeapHardLimitPercent` - specifies a hard limit for the GC heap as a percentage of the cgroup hard limit (hex value).

 If both are specified, `GCHeapHardLimit` is used.